tengmx/tengmx.github.io/pages/studies.md

 <br>
 #### Analysis

-- CRISPR/Cas9 screening to identify B-cell regulators.
+- CRISPR/Cas9 screens to identify B-cell regulators.
-- ChIP-seq and HiC-seq for enhancer regulatory mechanisms in B-cell.
+- ChIP-seq and HiC-seq to study enhancer regulation in B-cell.